salaboy/from-monolith-to-k8s/kind/README.md

 Release Name: conference

 ```

+By running `helm install` we created a Helm Release called `conference` that you can list by running `helm list`.
+You can also uninstall the app by running `helm delete conference`

 Notice that the first time that you run this command in your cluster, all the container images for the application services needs to be downloaded for the first time, hence the amount of time required to have all the services up and running will depend on your internet connection.

 Now you can check that the pods of the application are being created correctly with: